AbdallahNawras/ToDoList-Project-withMongoDB/ReadMe.txt

  EJS: EJS will be used as the templating engine to generate dynamic HTML based on the application's state.

 MongoDB: Will be the database for this project.
 Where users can save the tasks.

+To run the project:
+npm install
+node index.js